whardier/Mongo-Like-Candy/articles/cascading-multi-clause-queries.rst

         "server": "buckaroobanzai:27017"
     }

-That's a lot of documents an we are of course dealing with `Twitter`_ so we know it's going to grow like crazy.
+That's a lot of documents and since we are working with potentially live `Twitter`_ data we know it's going to grow like crazy.
 Thankfully we can request that the user do some pagination if they want to see all the documents.
 The above information shows that **Los Angeles, CA** has **38** tweet documents associated with it and **Manhattan, NY** has **25**.
 If the application limits each page to **50** documents per page the cursor would only fetch documents from the first two clauses for the first page.

 ..  code:: javascript

     db.tweets.find({
-        '$or': [{
+        "$or": [{
-            'place.country': 'United States',
+            "place.country": "United States",
-            'place.full_name': 'Los Angeles, CA',
+            "place.full_name": "Los Angeles, CA",

         }, {
-            'place.country': 'United States',
+            "place.country": "United States",
-            'place.full_name': 'Manhattan, NY',
+            "place.full_name": "Manhattan, NY",

         }, {
-            'place.country': 'United States',
+            "place.country": "United States",
-            'place.full_name': 'Philadelphia, PA',
+            "place.full_name": "Philadelphia, PA",

         }, {
-            'place.country': 'United States',
+            "place.country": "United States",
-            'place.full_name': 'Chicago, IL',
+            "place.full_name": "Chicago, IL",

         }, {
-            'place.country': 'United States',
+            "place.country": "United States",
-            'place.full_name': 'Houston, TX',
+            "place.full_name": "Houston, TX",

         }, {
-            'place.country': 'United States'
+            "place.country": "United States"
         }]
     }).limit(50).explain(verbose = true);

     // Shortened and Simplified
     {